 Simple side dishes like this Cherry Tomato Onion Cucumber Salad recipe are a dream to make.
 Whether you need a simple side for an impromptu family gathering, a warm weather picnic or your holiday table, this salad will make a festive and delicious addition to the menu.

 Cherry Tomato Onion Cucumber Salad Recipe

-This tomato salad is one of those sdes that rotates often through my kitchen.
+This tomato salad is one of those side dishes that rotate often through my kitchen.
 The tangy-sweet homemade vinaigrette gives it just the right amount of seasoning to bring out the natural flavors.
 Admittedly, the dressing is a bit more involved than my Mom's classic cucumber salad, which at times was as simple as sliced cucumber and onion soaked in a slightly sweet vinegar.
 While I love that, as well as another Southern classic Creamy Cucumber Onion Salad, the updated vinaigrette brings it forward and elevates the taste.

 It never fails when I serve this salad, that someone asks me how I make the cucumbers in fun shapes.
 I have a plethora of different shapes and sizes of cookie cutters and one just happens to be the perfect size to jazz-up cucumber slices and give them the shape of flowers.
 While it certainly doesn't change the taste, it does add a bit of visual interest, and you can be creative and use any shape you like.
 I credit my boys for all of those cookie cutters, as I used them to cut shapes out of cheese and sandwiches for them regularly when they were littles.

 - Tomato Salad is best eaten the same day it's made.
 That said, you can store leftovers for up to 2 days after making.

 - Use this salad as a side dish, sprinkle it over a platter of greens as a salad topping, on garlic bread or toasted crostini as an appetizer.

 - For a time saver, the vinaigrette can be made in advance and chilled.
 When doing so, drizzle it over the remainder of the salad ingredients 30 minutes to 1 hour prior to serving.

 - You can substitute fresh basil for the parsley, if desired.